 Tier 2: Copyediting

 Copyediting involves getting a bit more hands-on with the text.
 It asks for further stylistic edits to make the writing more pleasing, or more in keeping with a specific tone or voice.
 This still shouldn’t involve any major structural changes, but it can demand chunks of text are rewritten or stripped entirely to create a more cohesive piece.

 The final stage is completely rewriting a piece.
 This involves changing the copy right down to the structural level, and often means going back to the drawing board and rebriefing entirely.
 This is the most involved level of editing, and essentially turns the first draft into an extended brief, rather than an actual piece of content.

 Not everyone knows what they want

-It’s important for both writers and clients to be aware that these misunderstandings are common – and to come to a shared understanding of what is needed before any proofing or editing work begins.
+It’s important for writers and clients alike to be aware that these misunderstandings are common.
+Both parties need to come to a shared understanding of what is needed before any proofing or editing work begins.
 And sometimes, writers need to take a deep breath and be honest about the draft in front of them, and how much work will be required to transform it into really useful content that gets results.

-If in doubt, it can help to assume what you actually need to do is one tier more than what you’re asking, or being asked for.
-That way you won’t trap yourself in a corner without the time needed to do your content justice.
+If in doubt, it can help to assume what you actually need to do is one tier more than what you’re asking or being asked for.
+That way, no one gets trapped in a corner without the time needed to do the copy justice.

 Until that day comes, I’ve produced a handy table for you to print off, stick to your desk, and email to your friends and loved ones.

 Want more copywriting related tips?
-Why not sign up for our monthly copy insights email.
+Why not sign up for our monthly copywriting tips email.